Kuwaiti oil fires: Extent

 The Kuwaiti oil fires were not just limited to burning oil wells, one of which is seen here in the background, but burning "oil lakes", seen in the foreground, also contributed to the smoke plumes, particularly the sootiest/blackest of them (1991).

-As an international coalition under United States command assembled in anticipation of an invasion of Iraqi-occupied Kuwait, the Iraqi regime decided to destroy as much of Kuwait's oil reserves and infrastructure as possible before withdrawing from that country.
+As an international coalition under United States command assembled in anticipation of an invasion of Iraqi-occupied Kuwait, the Iraqi regime decided to destroy as much of Kuwait's oil reserves and infrastructure as possible before withdrawing from the country.
 As early as December 1990, Iraqi forces placed explosive charges on Kuwaiti oil wells.
 The wells were systematically sabotaged beginning on January 16, 1991, when the allies commenced air strikes against Iraqi targets.
 On February 8, satellite images detected the first smoke from burning oil wells.
 The number of oil fires peaked between February 22 and 24, when the allied ground offensive began.

 According to the U.S. Environmental Protection Agency's report to Congress, "the retreating Iraqi army set fire to or damaged over 700 oil wells, storage tanks, refineries, and facilities in Kuwait."
 Estimates placed the number of oil well fires from 605 to 732.
 A further thirty-four wells had been destroyed by heavy coalition bombing in January.
 The Kuwait Petroleum Company's estimate as of September 1991 was that there had been 610 fires, out of a total of 749 facilities damaged or on fire along with an unspecified number of oil filled low-lying areas, such as "oil lakes" and "fire trenches".
 These fires constituted approximately 50% of the total number of oil well fires in the history of the petroleum industry, and temporarily damaged or destroyed approximately 85% of the wells in every major Kuwaiti oil field.

 Concerted efforts to bring the fires and other damage under control began in April 1991.
 During the uncontrolled burning phase from February to April, various sources estimated that the ignited wellheads burnt through between four and six million barrels of crude oil, and between seventy and one hundred million cubic meters of natural gas per day.
 Seven months later, 441 facilities had been brought under control, while 308 remained uncontrolled.
 The last well was capped on November 6, 1991.
 The total amount of oil burned is generally estimated at one billion barrels or just below one percent of Kuwait's entire supply of 104 billion barrels.
 Daily global oil consumption in 2022 is about 99.4 million barrels; the oil lost to combustion would last 10 days at modern usage rates.